 Great pumpkin pie needs little more than a fork to enjoy, but a few extra flourishes can really take it to the next level.

-- Caramel sauce – Gooey, luscious amber brown burnt sugar goes with everything, right?
+Caramel sauce – Drizzle with your favorite vegan caramel sauce.
+Gooey, luscious amber brown burnt sugar goes with everything, right?
 Try it warm, too.

 By far, my absolute favorite part of Thanksgiving is the pumpkin pie!
 Specifically this super-easy vegan pumpkin pie recipe.
 It’s divine!
 We’re talking creamy custard pie loaded with warming spices, all settled perfectly in a tender, slightly crunchy and lightly salted crust.
 Top a slice with cool fluffy vegan whipped cream and those tastebuds are in pumpkin pie heaven.